cuginoAle/ask_thfc/README.md

 ```diff
 - THIS IS A TEMPORARY SOLUTION AND IT IS RECOMMENDED TO SERVE THIS FILE FROM A CDN OWNED BY THFC
 ```

+When the script will be moved to a different location please remember to update the file `document_head.hbs` in the Zendesk theme editor